-New York State's closure of the ERAP portal to most New Yorkers in November 2021 cut off tenants who had not yet applied from the eviction protections it
+New York State's closure of the ERAP portal to most New Yorkers in November 2021 cut off tenants who had not yet applied from the eviction protections it offered.

-Landlords filed over 110,000 residential eviction cases in New York State during the pandemic, 75,500 of which are still active. offered.
 Following a lawsuit brought by the Legal Aid Society, New York State was subsequently compelled to reopen the ERAP Portal on January 11, 2022.
 This has returned a layer of protection to tenants, but the situation remains confusing and disorienting.
 Furthermore, ERAP-based eviction protection depends on the portal remaining open, which is subject to legal action and not guaranteed.